Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 ```
 We have verified that this script works on Windows (using Git Bash or WSL), Linux, and Mac OS X.

+Before you run the script, please make sure [Prerequisite](#prerequisite) is configured correctly.

 ### Docker

 Obtain the docker image in a zip file (e.g. IlluminaConnectedAnnotations-3.24.0-0-gc13dcb61-net6.0-docker.tar.gz), and load it as follows